stefan-jung/org.jung.reveal/README.md

 org.doctales.reveal
 ===========================

 This is a plugin for the DITA-OT.
-The plugin adds an Ant target for transforming DITA maps into reveal.js based web presentations.
+The plugin adds a new transtype called `reveal` for transforming DITA maps into reveal.js based web presentations.

 Installation